North Carolina insurance CE and renewal

 Renewal checklist

-- Include mandatory ethics hours.
+- Complete 24 hours with the mandatory ethics hours.

 What to watch